 The thought of the temple made John sad.
 Jesus had ascended into heaven and nearly 40 years later, in 70 CE, Rome had destroyed the Jewish Temple (Matt.
 24:1-2) just like Jesus had said.
 John thought; "The Roman temper is growing shorter and shorter because of Jewish unrest and rebellion and if the Jews don't tone it down the Romans will squash Israel like a bug."
-John wouldn't be alive when Rome slaughtered another million Jews, displaced the population, wiped Judaea off the map and named it Palestinia in 126 CE.
+John would not be alive when Rome slaughtered another million Jews, displaced the population, wiped Judaea off the map and named it Palestinia in 126 CE.

 That made him think about Rome.
 (Rev. 1:9) Emperor Titus Flavius Domitianus, commonly called Domitian, had banished John from Rome in 95 CE for his word of God (on account of).
 "Domitian has murdered so many senators and military officers I don't know why somebody hasn't murdered him."
 Someone would assassinate Domitian a little less than a year later in Sept. of 96 CE.
 That same day Trajan would be the first Emperor of Rome to be elected by the senate and he would set John free.
 John's real freedom would come in the presence of Jesus after he had finished the work on earth Jesus had set him aside to do.

-Of course John didn't know any of this but he did know God could remove an Emperor of Rome easier than one could swat a bothersome fly and, if he so desired, God could bend to His will any senate who would ever live!
+(Dan.
+3:21) Of course John did not know any of this but he did know God could remove an Emperor of Rome easier than one could swat a bothersome fly and, if he so desired, God could bend to His will any senate who would ever live!
 And God can set a man exactly where He wants that man to be so he can do a work for God!
 John looked at the ruins of the Greek acropolis (fort) on the high point of land.
 John knew it had been built more than 300 years before the birth of Jesus by the Greeks as a bastion of defense for the island.

 The old mine tailings, numerous other ruins of buildings and what was left of a great harbor meant Patmos had once been a thriving place under Greek rule.
 But under Roman rule it was a bleak penal colony, where the prisoners worked in the mines.
 "Oh Lord God, I thank thee that thou hast seen fit to change the overseer's mind and soften his heart because I'm too old to work in the mines."
 John simply could not grasp the fact the overseer's heart had been softened because he, just like every other individual on Patmos, had accepted Jesus as Saviour under John's preaching and teaching.

-John didn't know about 1,900 years later Patmos would be a thriving tourist center rated by Forbes in 2009 as 1 of the top 10 vacation spots in the whole world.
+John did not know about 1,900 years later Patmos would be a thriving tourist center rated by Forbes in 2009 as 1 of the top 10 vacation spots in the whole world.
 After John's death several Christian basilicas (churches) would be built on Patmos.
 John would have been mortified and insulted had he known around 300-350 CE the Grand Royal Basilica would be built in his honor (John 16:13-14) because he knew all praise and glory belongs to Jesus.
 John would have been even more mortified had he known almost 1,700 years after that the Monastery of Saint John the Theologian would stand there.

 (John 21:20-21 keyword: man and 23-24 keyword: he) John would have been livid if he had known some 1,900 years later some people would swear a woman, instead of John, had laid her head on Jesus' breast at the last supper.
 (John 21:20-21) John fondly remembered laying his head on Jesus breast and one of the great Apostles said John was a disciple whom Jesus loved.
 "I was so young then, so young." and John sighed.
 "My life is about over, it will be good to see Jesus again."
 John looked back toward Asia; "I'd like to see the church at Ephesus once more too."